Algebraic Surfaces in Positive Characteristic: Unirationality, supersingularity, finite fields, and arithmetic

 To start with, let $\varphi:X\dashrightarrow Y$ be a dominant and generically finite morphism in characteristic zero.
-Then the pull-back of a non-trivial pluricanonical form is again a non-trivial pluricanonical form.
+Then, the pull-back of a non-zero pluricanonical form is again a non-zero pluricanonical form.
 Thus, if $\kappa(X)=-\infty$, also $\kappa(Y)=-\infty$ holds true.
 However, over a field of positive characteristic $p$, the example

-shows that the pull-back of a non-trivial pluricanonical form may very well become trivial after pullback.
-In particular, the previous characteristic zero argument showing that the Kodaira dimension cannot increase under generically finite morphisms breaks down.
+shows that the pull-back of a non-zero pluricanonical form may become zero after pullback.
+In particular, the previous characteristic zero argument, which shows that the Kodaira dimension cannot increase under generically finite morphisms, breaks down.